warner/JetpackComponents/analysis-tool.md

 reviewers express their opinions about module code, and the add-on loader enforces those opinions.

-My original ["Jetpack Components"][1] design called for an "interface" that sits between each implementation component, and reviews which state that a given JS file would correctly provide the interface.
-The interface provided a buffer or abstraction boundary between modules, making it possible to isolate
-changes: when a top-level module depends upon some lower-level API module, and the low-level module is upgraded, as long as the new version is reviewed and found to still provide the same interface as before, then the top-level module does not need to be re-reviewed.
+My original (["Jetpack Components"](components.md)) design called for an "interface" that sits between each implementation component, and reviews which state that a given JS file would correctly provide the interface.
+The interface provided a buffer or abstraction boundary between modules, making it possible to isolate changes: when a top-level module depends upon some lower-level API module, and the low-level module is upgraded, as long as the new version is reviewed and found to still provide the same interface as before, then the top-level module does not need to be re-reviewed.
 In the absence of boundaries like this, any change to any low-level module would require a complete re-review of all the modules that use it.

 In this new approach, these interfaces are represented by the existing Markdown documentation files for each module, rather than being defined by